2008 United States House of Representatives elections in Virginia: Nominee

+Democratic primary

 The Democratic Party of Virginia held its convention on May 17 in Williamsburg, Virginia and selected Keith Hummel, the only person running for the Democratic nomination at the time.
 Only four votes were cast to not nominate anyone.
 A Westmoreland County physician and self-described "populist Democrat", Hummel also operates a farm and winery.
 The issues he was running on included enacting trade and tax policies to protect American jobs and American interests (rather than those of a few multinational corporations); using the military for defense rather than offensively; providing better health care and other benefits to veterans; and universal health care.